RasLillebo/HighFrequencyEconometrics-HAR-vs.-Neural-Networks/README.md

 ```
 ![MSE scores](https://user-images.githubusercontent.com/69420936/92721467-6ed6b500-f366-11ea-8489-c29c4348c3e6.png)

 We see how the neural network has a slightly smaller MSE than the HAR model.
-Hoever, solely basing the performance of one performance criteria and estimation is not thorough enough for us to conclude which model is better.
-Therefore we should first take a look a the data again, and see whether there is anything noticeable in the estimation:
+Hoever, solely basing the performance of one performance criteria and estimation is not thorough enough for us to conclude which model is better in the setting.
+Therefore we should first take a look at the data again, and see whether there is anything noticeable in the estimation:
 ![HFE2](https://user-images.githubusercontent.com/69420936/92722496-fcff6b00-f367-11ea-8a95-31752358ca3e.jpeg)

 We can see that the HAR estimation has slightly more outliers in regards to the testing data.
 However, in order to make sure this is not a one-time occurance, I use 10-fold cross-validation, I will then draw inference on the range of MSE's this will provide me with.